 The Cloud guarantees fast data recovery in the event of an emergency.

-The Cloud should and will work the way you expect it to work.
+The Cloud will always work the way you expect it to work.

-Not so.
-Cloud interoperability is the ability of a customer's system to interact with a cloud service or one cloud service's ability to interact with other cloud services by exchanging information according to a prescribed method for predictable results.
-Consider this if you want to move an application and data from one cloud to another.
+Cloud interoperability is the ability of a cloud service to interact with other cloud services with a prescribed method for predictable results.

 How can we help you?

-At Blue Fox Group, we help business leaders find more time to work on high-priority tasks, reduce costs over time and work from an IT Roadmap that increases margins, plans for IT spend and reduces error in a very systematic way.
-But even more than what we do, here's what we won't do:
+At Blue Fox Group, we help business leaders find more time to work on high-priority tasks, reduce costs over time, and work from an IT Roadmap that increases margins, plans for IT spending, and reduces errors systematically.